dxw/dxw-security-wp-plugin/readme.txt

 MongooseWP requires a paid subscription to work. for more information, visit www.mongoosewp.com.

-### Developers

-If you'd like to have a good look at this plugin before you install it (which you should!), you can find the code on github (https://github.com/dxw/dxw-security-wp-plugin) on the mongoosifying_plugin branch.

 == Installation ==

 1. Installation options:

     * Direct zip upload: Upload the zip package (http://www.mongoosewp.com/mongoose-latest.zip) via 'Plugins > Add New > Upload' in your WP Admin
-    * _OR_ via FTP upload: Upload the `dxw-security' folder to the /wp-content/plugins/ directory
+    * _OR_ via FTP upload: Upload the `mongoose' folder to the /wp-content/plugins/ directory
-    * _OR_ via git: clone this repository into your plugins directory and move to the mongoosifying_plugin branch.

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Look at your plugins page - a box will show on the far right showing any vulnerabilities we're currently aware of.